ismaelestalayo/uMessenger2.0/README.md

 </p>

 #Changelog:
+####2.5:
+- Fixed /attach button not working.
+- Fixed a bug when starting the client.
+- This will be for now the last version.
+I don't know when I'll add new functionality.
+(You can still suggest anything or report any bugs).

 ####2.4:
 - Added functionality to 'Attach' button (send a file to everyone).
-- Looks to be the final version, now that the next year of university is close.
-(You can still suggest anything or report any bugs).

 ####2.3:
 - Removed necessity to have userList.txt on the server side.